FanDuel, DraftKings Support Winning For Missouri Education

 How Many Signatures Are Needed?

-To get the proposed Missouri sports betting constitutional amendment on the November ballot, supporters will need signatures from at least 8% of the registered voters in six of the state’s eight congressional districts.
+To get the proposed sports betting constitutional amendment on the November ballot, supporters will need signatures from at least 8% of the registered voters in six of the state’s eight congressional districts.
 At a minimum, that would be 171,592 signatures.

 The deadline for submitting petitions is 5 p.m.
 Central time on May 5.
 If operators are able to launch in the state, Missouri sports betting promo codes can be found here at BetMissouri.com.